datacoves/docs/docs/how-tos/airflow/use-aws-secrets-manager.md

 Once a variable is found Airflow will stop its search.

 Each time a variable is accessed, an API call is made to AWS Secrets Manager.
 If not configured properly, this API call may occur every time a DAG is parsed, not just during task execution.
 Since AWS is the first place Airflow looks for variables, repeated calls can significantly increase API usage and lead to a higher-than-expected AWS bill.
-You can read more about this [here](https://medium.com/apache-airflow/setting-up-aws-secrets-backends-with-airflow-in-a-cost-effective-way-dac2d2c43f13) .
+You can read more about this [here](https://medium.com/apache-airflow/setting-up-aws-secrets-backends-with-airflow-in-a-cost-effective-way-dac2d2c43f13).

 ### To solve for this there are 2 best practices to follow:

 1. Always call your `Variable.get` from within the `@task` decorator
 2. Make use of the `connections_lookup_pattern` and `variables_lookup_pattern` when setting up your secondary backend above.
 This means only variables and connections prefixed with `aws_` would be make an API call to AWS Secrets Manager. eg) `aws_mayras_secret`
-3. Create a task to return your variable (This might not be right FIX ME)

 ```python
 import datetime